vessl-ai/examples/services/openllm-serve/README.md

 ## 3. Deploying New Revisions and Distributing Traffic

 To deploy a new version of a model or settings safely, you need a zero-downtime deployment strategy that maintains the existing version while deploying a new one and then distributes traffic to the new version.
-VESSL Serve allows for easy implementation of such zero-downtime deployments.
+VESSL Service allows for easy implementation of such zero-downtime deployments.

 The [revision-v2.yaml](revision-v2.yaml) file is an example of creating a new version of a Revision with some changes in settings for the same model.
 Let's create the Revision first.